gcotelli/RenoirSt/docs/tutorial/Chapter2.md

 ## Selectors

 So far our focus was on the *style* part.
 Let's focus now on the *selectors* alternatives.
 Remember that a CSS selector represents a structure that can be used as a condition that determines which elements a selector matches in the document tree.
+This chapter asume some familiarity with the CSS selectors and will not go in detail about the exact meaning of each one, for more details take a look at http://www.w3.org/TR/css3-selectors/.

 ### Type selectors

 This selectors matches an specific element type in the DOM.
 The library provide out-of-the-box support for HTML elements, mostly using the same names that the `Seaside` framework.
-One example is the `div` selector used in the previous sections, or:
+One example is the `div` selector used in the previous chapter, or this one:

 ```smalltalk
 CascadingStyleSheetBuilder new